alvachien/achihui/src/design.md

 #### Loan support
 The Loan involves the interest calculation.
 * Post a loan document will create an account with category Loan automatically.
-* Just like advanced payment, repeat frequency also need be maintained, the template documents will be created automatically;
+* Just like advanced payment, repayment method need be maintained, the template documents will be created automatically;
 * Others

 #### Others